rob-coaching/js-dates-fullstack-guide/README.md

 ### Date Object in JavaScript

-For more flexibility to convert a date into different formats as we need or extract infos from it, we can store our date in a javascript DATE objects:
+For more flexibility to convert a date into different formats as we need or extract infos from it, we can store our date in a javascript DATE object:

 ```
 const myDate = new Date("2023-11-18")